ThreeMammals/Ocelot/docs/features/configuration.rst

 """"

+.. [#f1] ":ref:`config-merging-files`" feature was requested in `issue 296 <https://github.com/ThreeMammals/Ocelot/issues/296>`_, since then we extended it in `issue 1216 <https://github.com/ThreeMammals/Ocelot/issues/1216>`_ (PR `1227 <https://github.com/ThreeMammals/Ocelot/pull/1227>`_) as ":ref:`config-merging-tomemory`" subfeature which was released as a part of the version `23.2 <https://github.com/ThreeMammals/Ocelot/releases/tag/23.2.0>`_.
+.. [#f2] ":ref:`config-merging-tomemory`" subfeature is based on the ``MergeOcelotJson`` enumeration type with values: ``ToFile`` and ``ToMemory``.
+The 1st one is implicit by default, and the second one is exactly what you need when merging to memory.
+See more details on implementations in the `ConfigurationBuilderExtensions <https://github.com/ThreeMammals/Ocelot/blob/develop/src/Ocelot/DependencyInjection/ConfigurationBuilderExtensions.cs>`_ class.
-.. [#f1] The ``AddOcelot`` method adds default ASP.NET services to DI-container.
+.. [#f3] The ``AddOcelot`` method adds default ASP.NET services to DI-container.
 You could call another more extended ``AddOcelotUsingBuilder`` method while configuring services to build and use custom builder via an ``IMvcCoreBuilder`` interface object.
 See more instructions in :doc:`../features/dependencyinjection`, "**The AddOcelotUsingBuilder method**" section.
+.. [#f4] ":ref:`config-consul-key`" feature was requested in `issue 346 <https://github.com/ThreeMammals/Ocelot/issues/346>`_ as a part of version `7.0.0 <https://github.com/ThreeMammals/Ocelot/releases/tag/7.0.0>`_.